 Roasting the almonds is crucial to imparting that nutty flavour, thankfully it only takes 3-5 minutes maximum.
 Alternatively you can use almond butter though I haven’t tried it myself, if you do decide to try my recipe using almond butter please don’t forget to comment below.

-Be daring this winter with my roasted almond porridge, it’s quick, easy and tastes so divine, suitable for most dietary needs and full of those amino acids that’s needed after a hardcore workout – what more can I say, get in that kitchen and start making breakfast.
+Be daring and try my roasted almond porridge, it’s quick, easy and tastes so divine, suitable for most dietary needs and full of those amino acids that’s needed after a hardcore workout – what more can I say, get in that kitchen and start making breakfast.

 - 1 cup of almonds